DanPerry1808/TurtleCoder/README.md

 TODO: Add file download

 # How to use
+## Download and installation
+Download the file from the link above, extract everything from the zip file into its own folder.
+To run the program, double click the Turtle.jar file.
 ## Creating a .trtl file
 The turtle reads instructions from .trtl files.
-Open a text editor, create a new file and the save as xxxx.trtl inside the instr folder.
+Open a text editor, create a new file and the save as FILENAME.trtl inside the /instr/ folder.
 Note: on Windows, you will need to put the filename in quotes to have it save as a trtl extension.
 ## Starting your code
 The first instruction in your .trtl file should be the VERS command, which the program checks to make sure there are no compatibility issues with your code if it is from an old version.
 For information about updating your old code for a new version, check [the wiki page](https://github.com/DanPerry1808/TurtleCoder/wiki/Compatibility-Version-Information)
+## Running your program
+To run your .trtl file, double click the Turtle.jar file and select the file you want to run.
+If there is a problem with your program code, you will see a popup message to tell you.
+You will need to fix the error in your code before it will run.

 **Current Compatibility Version = 3**